 I-O psychology can be a hard field to explain to friends and family, and to the general public, including the media, government, and policymakers.
 However, I-O psychology students, educators, researchers, and practitioners have a lot to offer these audiences.
 It’s our responsibility as scientist–practitioners to effectively and efficiently translate our science to broaden our field’s impact with general audiences.
-Here are some tips from a recent 2025 SIOP Annual Conference session to help you learn how to and get practice in marketing I-O psychology.
+Here are some tips from a recent 2025 SIOP Annual Conference session to help you learn how to market I-O psychology.

 EDITOR’S NOTE: SIOP Member Steven Zhou was invited to submit this article to share valuable tips for communicating I-O psychology that members may have missed at the 2025 SIOP Annual Conference.
 He was joined by SIOP Fellows Fred Oswald, Steven Rogelberg, Katina Sawyer, and Paul Yost; SIOP Members Ben Baran, Keaton Fletcher, Patricia Grabarek, Sy Islam, Lisa Kath, and Chris Wiese; and Student members Liana Kreamer, Amanda Pietrofeso, and Renee McCauley in this presentation.